 Nearby, however, the atmosphere was far more poisonous.

 Gwen’s eyes caught the rigid, simmering figure of Oliver Anderson standing just a few feet from the notice board.
-Oliver possessed the polished pedigree the school demanded, yet he’d been sorted into Cairngorm, and now he was staring at his name on the ‘Second String’ list.
+Oliver possessed the polished pedigree the Circle demanded, yet he’d been sorted into Cairngorm, and now he was staring at his name on the ‘Second String’ list.
 His expression curdled with resentment, his knuckles white as they gripped the strap of his expensive satchel.
 To Oliver, being relegated to the backup squad while two Vapours claimed first-string spots wasn’t just a sporting disappointment; it was a cosmic insult to his bloodline.

 Gwen noted his bitterness with a flicker of disdain—if he wanted the spot, he should have cast with more conviction—but she didn’t dwell on him.